Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/JakubRemiar/025_Megabonk is the new Steam indie hit of the year.md

+---
+title: "Megabonk is the new Steam indie hit of the year"
+---

 # Megabonk is the new Steam indie hit of the year!

 Megabonk is the new Steam indie hit of the year, already past 85K 👀 concurrent users and still going up, with $2,5 Mil. 🤑 revenue in less than 2 weeks.
 What is this unique game about?